funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 ![MCP Architecture](/blog-assets/mcp_architecture.png)

 ## Understanding through an example
-One of my favourite real world use cases of MCP is how it can be used to reverse engineer any executable of compiled code.
+One of my favorite real world use cases of MCP is how it can be used to reverse engineer any executable of compiled code.
 Lets understand how MCP works with the example of [GhidraMCP](https://github.com/LaurieWired/GhidraMCP/).
 Ghidra is a popular open-source reverse engineering tool developed by the NSA.
 It provides a powerful framework for analyzing and decompiling binary files.
 GhidraMCP is a plugin that integrates the Model Context Protocol (MCP) into Ghidra, allowing users to leverage the capabilities of large language models (LLMs) for reverse engineering tasks.

 For someone who is a beginner in the field of reverse engineering, GhidraMCP can be a valuable tool to help them understand and analyze binary files more effectively.
 It can assist in tasks such as:
 - **Code Analysis**: GhidraMCP can help users analyze the control flow and data flow of a binary, making it easier to understand how the code works.